| | | Barbara Mawer Visiting Fellowship 2008 Award The award is intended to support working laboratory visits by BRS

 to spend a research period in Oxford learning this technique; this

+could then be applied to my cell line.
 I would like to apply for a visiting fellowship to Oxford, for

 a period of two months.
 Dr Philippa Hulley has kindly agreed to